 HIST 445/845 Civil War and Reconstruction: This is an upper-division course for history majors and advanced history students.
 We read new scholarship on the Civil War and we extensively use digital history projects to analyze and understand the conflict, including The Valley of the Shadow, Visualizing Emancipation, the digitized Civil War newspapers collections.

 HIST 946 Graduate Interdisciplinary Seminar in Digital Humanities: This course is part of our new Graduate Certificate in Digital Humanities program.
-The course is a foundational readings seminar in DH for advanced graduate students.
-It was developed in consultation with my colleagues in DH: Stephen Ramsay, Amanda Gailey, Ken Price, Douglas Seefeldt, Andy Jewell, and Brett Barney.
-One of the key pedagogical innovations in this course is to engage students early in the semester in an intensive DH building project as a frame of reference for the readings and discussion to follow.
+The course is a foundational readings seminar in Digital Humanities for advanced graduate students.
+It was developed in consultation with my colleagues: Stephen Ramsay, Amanda Gailey, Ken Price, Douglas Seefeldt, Andy Jewell, and Brett Barney.
+One of the key pedagogical innovations in this course is to engage students early in the semester in an intensive digital design and building project as a frame of reference for the readings and discussion to follow.

 HIST 970 Graduate Seminar in Digital History This course is a research seminar in digital history aimed at providing advanced graduate students with the necessary skills to build a digital history project based on their dissertation research.